jtappi/daily-tracker-v2/README.md

 - if authenticated, change the back to login button to logout
 - Add the back button to the analyze page.  rename that and the other back button to the same name and use the logic from navigation.js.
 Add a new button called home and add it to the analyze and view data pages.  remove the back buttons
 - Fix the logout func.  it doesn't work as expected
-- overaly d-none look at the style and make it lighter
 - fix the analyze-data hide/view tabs.
 - When I click Edit, it needs to populate the existing date and time
 - fix the issue with the category and text fields always being visible.
 - add required fields before clicking submit or save on the edit screen
-- calories are missing in the view-data.html file
-- allow only one category at a time
 - add work category, or maybe travel, or should i just use google api???

 # My Node.js Project